 Testing related resources:

-- Check test results - Ministry of Health
+- Access COVID-19 test results - Ministry of Health

 - Ontario testing guidance update - Ministry of Health